 |Virginia Commission on Youth|

-On balance the Task Force affirmed the successes of the current juvenile justice system.
-Overall, the Court Service Unit staff exercises appropriate discretion in their diversion decisions and work effectively with other local human service agencies despite limited resources.
+On balance, the Task Force affirmed the successes of the current juvenile justice system.
+Overall, Court Service Unit staff exercise appropriate discretion in their diversion decisions and work effectively with .other local human service agencies despite limited resources.
 Communities have developed innovative programs which respond to the diverse needs of their clientele.
-Staff in both secure and non-secure residential facilities intervenes effectively in the lives of juveniles.
+Staff in both secure and non-secure residential facilities intervene effectively in the lives of juveniles.
 Members of the judiciary make fair and sound decisions based on consideration of all the facts before them.
 Involvement of the private sector has served to expand the service options available to offenders and their families.
 While secure facilities in both community and institutional settings are dangerously overcrowded, front line and administrative staff are to be commended for continuing to provide meaningful interventions.